 - Face to Face: Of course, shopping in store still represents an important rate of total sales.
 That’s why SlimPay has thought the solution to also adapt to this channel to allow salesperson or agents in the store or in mobility to make their customers sign for documents or SEPA mandates.

-Three types of electronic signature for each use case
+Two types of electronic signature for each use case

 According to the sector and the sensitivity of some contracts, the type of signature can be adapted in order to efficiently protect your activity from potential fraud attempts and disputes.
 However, merchants also need to keep in mind that the subscription journey has to be frictionless in order to increase the conversion rate and client satisfaction.